Instagram has launched two chronological feed options that won't show you suggested posts. However, its app still defaults to the algorithmic feed.

-While many find suggested posts helpful for expanding their interests, others find them less than useful and even distracting.
-If you’d like suggested posts to stop appearing on your feed when you log into Instagram, we have good news and bad news…read on.
+While many find suggested Instagram posts on their Timeline helpful for expanding their interests, others find them less than useful and even distracting.
+If you'd like suggested posts to stop appearing on your Instagram feed, we have good news and bad news.
+Have a look.

 Instagram, the popular photo- and video-sharing app from Facebook can't seem to catch a break.
 One month after trying to explain how it adds content to feeds, it's out with some more clarification.
 The all-new "You're All Caught Up" tool is showing up on feeds around the world on iOS and Android devices.